Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 Moreover, the number of nonstationary regressors for both econometric specifications is the same although these two sets of regressors possibly have different nuisance parameters of persistence.
 The limiting distributions for their IVX estimators have the same dimensions such that

 Rearranging the above expressions, we obtain the following limit result

-\begin{remark} In this paper we are not specifically attempting to solve the endogeneity issue in quantile predictive regressions models.
+In this paper we are not proposing any novel solution to the endogeneity issue in quantile predictive regressions models.
 We employ a well-investigated method in the literature that tackles the endogeneity problem, meaning it produces weak convergence results into standard asymptotic distributions (see, \cite{lee2016predictive}, \cite{fan2019predictive}).
 Alternative approaches that tackle the endogeneity problem and produce uniform valid inference regardless of the unknown persistence properties are proposed in the frameworks of \cite{cai2023new} and \cite{liu2023unified}.
 In contrast, our study provides a general framework and establish the asymptotic properties for quantile predictive regression models with a generated regressor, which is particularly useful when jointly estimating the risk measure pair of $( \mathsf{VaR}, \mathsf{CoVaR} )$ under the presence of time series nonstationarity.

-We suspect that regardless of the estimation method employed to robustify the quantile-based model parameters to the unknown persistence, when estimating the $\mathsf{CoVaR}$ based on the specifications we follow (\citep{AB2016covar}, \cite{hardle2016tenet}) and using the LUR parametrization, similar challenges are needed to be tackled to ensure statistical properties hold. \end{remark}
+In fact, regardless of the estimation method employed to robustify the quantile-based model parameters to the unknown persistence, when estimating the $\mathsf{CoVaR}$ as per \citep{AB2016covar} and \cite{hardle2016tenet}, under time series nonstationarity (LUR parametrization), similar econometric issues need to be tackled to ensure relevant statistical properties still hold.